 Explain the basic purpose of export controls and its importance in protecting national security and foreign policy interests for the United States;

 Monitor sales to ensure no violation, or potential violation, of U.S. export regulations and laws;

 Provide annual training for employees and initial training for entering students on export controls as a method of ensuring compliance;

 Review all international travel and/or collaborations by WVSOM employees and students; and

 Maintain records pertaining to export transactions for at least five years from the latest of the events defined in the EAA.

 The ECP is implemented by the Export Control Compliance Committee (ECCC) and the Financial Reporting Manager.
 The ECCC is described in the ECP manual and chaired by the ECM.
 The financial Reporting Manager monitors sales as described in Section 6.1.3 above.
-The ECCC consists of the Vice President for Administration and External Affairs (VPAER); the Associate Dean for Research and Sponsored Programs, who serves as the Export Compliance Manager (ECM); the Chief Technology Officer; the Institutional Compliance Officer; the Vice-President for Human Resources; and the Associate Dean for Predoctoral Clinical Education.
+The ECCC consists of the Vice President for Administration and External Affairs (VPAER); the Assistant Vice President of Research and Sponsored Programs, who serves as the Export Compliance Manager (ECM); the Chief Technology Officer; the Institutional Compliance Officer; the Vice-President for Human Resources; and the Associate Dean for Predoctoral Clinical Education.